OrchardCMS/OrchardCore/src/docs/topics/publishing-releases/README.md

 - [ ] Merge `release/<version name>` to `main`.
     - You'll need to create a pull request.
     - Merge it as a merge commit, not squash merge.
+    - If there are merge conflicts, then create a `release/<version name>-integration` branch and fix them there.
 - [ ] Create and publish a release [on GitHub](https://github.com/OrchardCMS/OrchardCore/releases/new).
-    - Set the title as the version, e.g. `v1.8.0`.
-    - Auto-generate release notes.
+    - Generate release notes.
     - Add a link to the release notes in the docs (something like `For details on this version see the [release notes in the documentation](link here).`).
+Note that the docs will only be built once the branch is merged to `main`.
 - [ ] Test the [guides](https://docs.orchardcore.net/en/latest/docs/guides/) with the packages now automatically published to NuGet.
 Test at least the following guides:
     - [Creating a modular ASP.NET Core application](https://docs.orchardcore.net/en/latest/docs/guides/create-modular-application-mvc/)
     - [Creating an Orchard Core CMS website](https://docs.orchardcore.net/en/latest/docs/guides/create-cms-application/)